MahapatrO/Blog_Microservice/README.md

 # To Build a Docker File
 docker build .

-# or(Better way to attach a tag)To Build a Docker File
+# OR To create/build an Image (Better way to attach a tag)using a Docker File
-docker build -t blog_microservice/posts .
+docker build -t <dockerhub ID>/blog_microservice_posts .
-docker build -t blog_microservice/event_bus .
+docker build -t <dockerhub ID>/blog_microservice_eventBus .

 # To Run the
 docker run <imageid / image tag>